ABOR TRIBAL CONSULTATION POLICY

-ABOR 1-118 requires that all human and non-human research projects, including both unfunded and funded sponsored projects, University of Arizona Foundation initiatives, contracts, intra-university agreements, and other instruments related to tribal engagement must be supported by documented evidence of consultation and approval (ABOR 1-118 B(2)(b).
+ABOR 1-118 requires that all human and non-human research projects, including both unfunded and funded sponsored projects, University of Arizona Foundation initiatives, contracts, intra-university agreements, and other instruments related to tribal engagement must be supported by documented evidence of consultation and approval (ABOR 1-118 B(2)(b)).

 Documented evidence can include but is not limited to letters or electronic communications of support or approval, requests for assistance or engagement, memoranda of agreement/understanding, tribal resolutions,contracts or other forms of agreement or evidence of consultation.